 By implementing this important rule the breeder shows his integrity towards the puppy buyer.

-To recognize a serious breeder, you have to look to the registration logo from the dog given by ALFA-Europe (see below).
+To recognize a serious breeder, you have to look at the registration logo from the dog given by ALFA-Europe (see below).

 Three: To maintain control of the breeding process by the breeder all DNA tests are ordered via ALFA Europe.
 This means that every test result from the laboratory arrives at ALFA-Europe first.
 The test results will be included in the database of ALFA-Europe, and the certificates together with the pedigree (issued by ALFA-Europe) will be sent to the breeder.
 The breeder hands over the original certificates together with the ALFA-Europe pedigree to the puppy buyer.
 In this way, the puppy buyer gets 100% certainty about the origin of his puppy.